machinellama/mern-web3/README.md

 # machinellama/MERN-Web3

 Quickly create a simple MERN stack application with key features pre-built and ready to run.
-Includes web3 login/authentication using MetaMask and Ethereum!
+Includes web3 login, authentication, and payment transfers using MetaMask and Ethereum!

 To run: `yarn install` and then `yarn start` to start the interactive CLI
 - Node v14.15.4+ and the latest version of Yarn are required prerequisites